protontypes/agile-development-methods-and-strategies/README.md

 The term ‘safety culture’ was first used in the Report on the chernobyl disaster and was described as:
 > `That assembly of characteristics and attitudes in organizations and individuals which establishes that, as an overriding priority, nuclear plant safety issues receive the attention warranted by their significance.`  [[7](https://en.wikipedia.org/wiki/Safety_culture)]

+Parkopedia released there [Safety Documents](https://avp-project.uk/publication-of-safety-documents) for the Autononmous Valid Parking Use-Cases that will also be [applied by Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/issues/206).

 ## Methods and Processes

 ### System Engineering and the V-Model